 It is perhaps the disease that causes the most number of complications in the body.
-Money wise, it is not cheap to have diabetes.
-In fact in studies conducted, 1/10 of the spending of United States in Healthcare goes to Diabetes and its complications.
+Moneywise, it is not cheap to have diabetes.
+In fact in studies conducted, 1/10 of the spending of the United States in Healthcare goes to Diabetes and its complications.
 Because it is expensive and difficult to treat diabetes when it is already in its complications stage, patients are advised to nip the problem in the bud as soon as they can.
 If they can prevent diabetes from occurring with a few lifestyle changes especially in eating habits, all the better.
 This need for change spurned the creation of various kinds of diets that are designed to help diabetic patients and would be diabetics cope with the problem.

-Although it was primarily conceptualized for people with heart problem, Atkins Diet is also being used as an alternative diet for people with diabetes.
+Although it was primarily conceptualized for people with a heart problems, Atkins Diet is also being used as an alternative diet for people with diabetes.
 In fact, many diabetic patients have actually testified to its effectiveness.
 Atkins diet is primarily a low carbohydrate diet that aims to cut pounds by forbidding people under the program to eat carbohydrate-rich food.
 These includes:

-According to Dr. Robert Atkins, who created the diet for patients with heart problem in his clinic, the diet can also benefit diabetic patients because the decrease in caloric intake can reduce fats in the body; thereby reducing the risk for Type 2 diabetes.
+According to Dr. Robert Atkins, who created the diet for patients with heart problems in his clinic, the diet can also benefit diabetic patients because the decrease in caloric intake can reduce fats in the body; thereby reducing the risk for Type 2 diabetes.

-The diet, however, is only effective with people who have a Type 2 diabetes or those whose diabetes is brought on by lifestyle of the person and his or her eating habits.
+The diet, however, is only effective with people who have Type 2 diabetes or those whose diabetes is brought on by the lifestyle of the person and his or her eating habits.
 It cannot do much for people who are already born with a problem in insulin secretion.
 These are the people with Type 1 diabetes.
 They depend solely on regular injections of insulin.

 When you have diabetes it does not mean that you have to eat bland food for the rest of your life.
 You do although need to learn what is going to be good for you and what is bad for your body.